b0o/nvim-tree-preview.lua/README.md

   max_height = 25,
-  wrap = false, -- Whether to wrap lines in the preview window border = 'rounded', -- Border style for the preview window }
+  wrap = false, -- Whether to wrap lines in the preview window border = 'rounded', -- Border style for the preview window zindex = 100, -- Stacking order.
+Increase if the preview window is shown below other windows.
+}
 ```